camelliawill/gfw-article/blog.md

 Naturally an awesome contender when you think of spatiotemporal animations: <a href="https://carto.com/torque/">CARTO's Torque</a>, <a href="http://www.vizzuality.com/projects/BBVA">which we used a few times in the past</a>.

-Torque works by mashing SQL tables into preprocessed <a href="https://github.com/CartoDB/torque-tiles">tilecubes</a>, then rendered into a good ol' Canvas 2D.
-It can deliver relatively good performance with typical datasets, because there is a crucial step of spatial and temporal aggregation done 'offline'.
+Torque works by mashing SQL tables into preprocessed <a href="https://github.com/CartoDB/torque-tiles">tilecubes</a>, which are then rendered into a good ol' Canvas 2D.
+It can deliver relatively good performance with typical datasets because there is a crucial step of spatial and temporal aggregation done 'offline'.
 It is an amazingly smart way to tackle the problem, but unfortunately it comes inherently with two major flaws:
 - you can't do any client side changes to the rendering, which makes useful interaction patterns, such as highlighting same-vessel points on mouse hover, impossible to carry out;
 - interacting with the time attributes is limited.
 Changing the rendered time span requires changing your SQL query and/or CartoCSS code, and by doing so causing a roundtrip with the server.
 But we had high ambitions: